Jewel, 46, Flashes Cleavage In Low-Cut Top & Leather Jacket

 Jewel Kilcher returned to her Instagram account this week to share another stunning photo with her adoring fans.
-The “You Were Meant For Me” singer grabbed attention while serving up a steamy look for the camera.
+The “You Were Meant for Me” singer grabbed some attention while serving up a steamy look for the camera.

 In the sultry snap, Jewel, 46, looked drop dead gorgeous as she rocked a flowing light-pink top.
 The shirt boasted a low-cut neckline that flashed a bit of her ample cleavage in the process.